-A Regulation 15 Licence, granted by the Department of Biodiversity, Conservation and Attractions, allows for native animals in the development area to be relocated to the Golden Bay foreshore reserve.
-This process is being undertaken in line with licence requirements.
+A Regulation 15 Licence, granted by the Department of Biodiversity, Conservation and Attractions, allowed for native animals in the development area to be relocated to the Golden Bay foreshore reserve prior to clearing commencing.
+This process was undertaken in line with licence requirements.

-Other key fauna management measures include:
+Other key fauna management measures included:

-- Highly qualified and experienced zoologists, Terrestrial Ecosystem, have been engaged to implement the fauna management program. - Up to 80 safe traps were deployed across the site for five days and four nights prior to clearing -targeting Southern Brown Bandicoots and other fauna such as Common Brushtail Possums; searching the site for active bee-hives and actively foraging and searching for reptiles. - Fencing has been carefully designed and installed to encourage the movement of kangaroos south and away from the development area.
-If required, the zoologists will actively move the kangaroos away from the development to ensure their safety. - A zoologist was onsite during clearing works to monitor any movement of fauna within the works area. - Animal control measures will be utilised on feral cats and foxes if required.
+- Highly qualified and experienced zoologists, Terrestrial Ecosystem, were engaged to implement the fauna management program.
+This firm has been undertaking fauna surveys, assessments and relocation programs for more than 15 years. - Some 80 safe traps were deployed across the site for six days and five nights prior to clearing -targeting Southern Brown Bandicoots and other fauna such as Common Brushtail Possums; - An active foraging and assessment program for reptiles and mammals was undertaken, which also included searching for animal tracks and scat; - The site was searched for active bee-hives; - Fencing was carefully designed and installed to encourage the movement of kangaroos south and away from the development area. - A zoologist was onsite during clearing works to monitor any movement of fauna within the works area.